top of page

 Art, Design & Technology 🎨 👷

-Use Trimble SketchUp, a 3D modelling and design programme, to create a pizza box as part of The Pizza Project.
+Use Tinkercad, a 3D modelling and design programme, to create a pizza as part of The Pizza Project.

 • Students complete a series of design challenges to learn the different tools within SketchUp